Morovis, Puerto Rico: Government

+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Morovis is Carmen Maldonado González, of the Popular Democratic Party (PPD).
+She was first elected at the 2016 general elections.

+The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
+In 2024, Brenda Pérez Soto and Gabriel Gonzáles were elected as District Senators.

 Transportation

 There are 15 bridges in Morovis.
 Major routes that go through Morovis include PR-137, PR-145, PR-155, PR-159, and PR-160.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Morovis is divided vertically in two equal parts.
 The immediate one to the mast is yellow and has the eagle of the coat of arms, in this case with the head facing left, toward the flagpole.
 The other half is divided in seven vertical stripes of equal width, four red ones alternated with three yellow ones.